mug3njutsu/CTFwriteups/Africahackon/steg/Digital-ink-steg.md

 ![image info](../files/diit.png)

 ## Takeaways
 With the rich playground of digital streams and formats, more uncommon steg methods are always being invented.
+Its important to keep track by searching for new tricks